Zakir-Ansari/blockchain/1. Smart Contracts/README.md

    value	30000000000000000000 wei
    ```

-   - Amount of 30 ether has been deducted from the current owner account
+   - Amount of 30 ether has been deducted from the current owner's account

    - Under deployed contracts - you will see the function we defined in our contract

-8. Now, our contract has been deployed, How de we actually interact with our contract?
-Let's checkout.
+8. Now, that our contract has been deployed, How do we actually interact with our contract?
+Let's check.

-   Under deployed contract, we have 2 interactive buttons
+   Under the deployed contract, we have 2 interactive buttons

    ![](../Resources/Smart%20Contracts/Deployed-Contract-Buttons.JPG)

-   This, provide us everything we need to run this smart contract.
+   This provides us with everything we need to run this smart contract.
 So, let's go ahead and test this smart contract.

-9. First, set the inheritance, by putting wallet addresses and amount.
-You can get the list of accounts from accounts dropdown:
+9. First, set the inheritance, by putting wallet addresses and amounts.
+You can get the list of accounts from the accounts dropdown:

    ![](../Resources/Smart%20Contracts/Accounts-List.JPG)